 Our 100 Mile Wardrobe pieces tend to be time, labor, and skill intensive pieces with a focus on hand work and craftsmanship.

 Each year we create a few 100 Mile Wardrobe pieces.
+The quantity of pieces produced is always dependent upon the amount of locally produced yarn we can acquire.

 And you may have guessed, this is where our name, W1 Hundred, originates from.
 “W” for wardrobe, “1” and “Hundred” for our ambition of creating pieces within the area of 100 miles.
 Our name reminds us to stay true to our goals of working with natural dyes, naturally derived fibres, local materials where possible, and of course, crafted by hand.